 What about you?
 Are you balancing the thin line between diet and disorder?
 Do you feel preoccupied with food, weight, calories, or a desire to be thinner?
 Do you feel the need to rigidly control your food intake or exercise schedule?
 Don’t let these obsessions rob you of another minute, day, or year of your life.
 Remember, you’re most beautiful when you are confident and accepting of yourself, just as you are.
 Then and only then will you be able to make positive, lasting changes in your life.

-© Copyright 2011 by By Josie Tuttle, MA, therapist in Beverly Hills, California.
+© Copyright 2011 by By Josie Tuttle, MA.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.